-So many different things go into planning a RTW trip.
-You have to worry about things like travel insurance, immunizations, and whether or not to purchase a RTW plane ticket.
-But one of the biggest questions I hear revolves around packing.
+So many different things go into planning a long-term, RTW trip.
+But one of the biggest questions we hear revolves around packing.
 For those who have never taken more than a week or two trip before, it can be overwhelming thinking about what to bring on a trip around the world.
 Panic quickly sets in as travelers ponder the ins and outs of packing for a trip like this.
+But chances are you are overthinking this step.
+Remember that wherever you are going, people live there, so you WILL be able to pick up anything you forget while on the road.

 A few things to consider

-- Weather is the most important thing to consider when packing for a RTW trip.
-When thinking of where to go on a RTW trip, many people like to follow summer around the world.
+- Weather is the most important thing to consider when packing for a long trip.
+When thinking of where to go on your trip, many people like to follow summer around the world.
 Sunshine, long days, and nice weather are always appealing, but only dealing with warm weather helps immensely with packing.
 No one wants to bring a heavy, winter coat with them around the world, as it takes up tons of space and can be heavy and cumbersome.

 - Even if you do decide to go to locations with colder climates, layering is a better option than bringing your 8 pound winter coat.
 Thermals and moisture-wicking shirts are key, along with good, wool socks and sturdy shoes.
 With layers you can get by with a light, waterproof rain jacket, a hat, scarf, and some gloves.